Hiking the Arctic Circle Trail in Greenland

 For tens of thousands of years, human beings have been getting around on foot, and that’s probably why I had such a special feeling hiking in Greenland.
 I felt connected to what humans are built to do.
 And before you think I have gone completely mad, I would like to add that office work has only been around to the masses since the Industrial Revolution.
 It is no surprise it comes with such health issues.
 We see back problems, RSI, and most likely because our species wasn’t built for such endeavors.
 The human body was built to walk long distances and to carry heavy loads.

 This hike changed my life because now I want to discover more hidden gems on our planet.
 Hiking in the Arctic Circle Trail has started something special for me.
 I set up an Instagram page called The Man Who Hiked the World in April 2016 and in August I began to publish my photos and videos, and the response was unexpectedly huge.

-There was a fascination with Arctic Circle Trail from my followers and other Instagrammers that now I have the largest following on Instagram for any hiking page in Europe, and it’s largely down to my adventures in Greenland.
+There was a fascination with Arctic Circle Trail from my followers and other Instagrammers.
+Now, I have the largest following on Instagram for any hiking page in Europe.
+This is largely down to my adventures in Greenland.

-»You will find over one hundred crystal blue coloured lakes, stunning mountain backdrops while hiking the Arctic Circle Trail in unspoilt backcountry chasing the midnight sun«
+»You will find over one hundred crystal blue colored lakes, stunning mountain backdrops while hiking the Arctic Circle Trail in unspoiled backcountry chasing the midnight sun«

 The result of this experience is that I really want to encourage people to get outside and explore.
 Following the footsteps of our ancestors, I believe people can relax and become themselves when they reconnect with nature.
 In addition, there are also undoubted health benefits to hiking in the great outdoors, a chance to new people, capture the spirit of life, laugh, and spend joyful moments never to be forgotten.